Saturday, November 2, 2024

 "Saurophaganax's" atlas (OMNH 01135) (Chure, 1995, p.
 104):

 "Saurophaganax" was a chimera after all...
 I truly believe that some Allosaurus bones got jumbled up in the skeletal material.
-Now, it seems that some Allosaurus AND sauropod bones got mixed in there as well.
+Now, it seems that some Allosaurus AND probably some sauropod bones got mixed in there as well.
 I wonder if there's any actual "Saurophaganax" material left to keep the taxonomic name alive?

 I'm not going to make any final conclusions until the authors finish their paper.
 I want to give them a chance, and go about this with an open mind.
 If this is the end of "Saurophaganax,' then so be it.
 It was a lot of fun to research the animal.